flyteorg/flyte/flytectl/docs/source/task-resource-attribute.rst

 Task resource attribute
 -----------------------
-It specifies the actions to be performed on the resource 'task-resource-attribute'.
+It specifies the actions to be performed on the 'task-resource-attribute' resource.

 .. toctree::
     :maxdepth: 1